getify/foi-lang/Expressive.md

 * derivation syntax instead of mutation
 * reassignment allowed
 * closure-crossing reassignment declared
-* external effects represented through monadic constructs like `IO`
+* external effects represented through monadic constructs like `IO`, and through declared, resumable effect performs
-* no runtime exceptions; errors are represented as `Left`
+* no ambient error path — a failure is a value a function returns or an effect a program may handle, never an exception every expression must be written to account for
+* the two fatal ambients end the run by default, but a handler can override that

 **Foi** is expressive for the seam between pure transformation and real programs.